irongollem/stl-pack/README.md

 2. Reload the VS Code window by running `Developer: Reload Window` from the command palette.

 You can learn more about Take Over mode [here](https://github.com/johnsoncodehk/volar/discussions/471).

+## Contributing

+Contributions are welcome!
+Please read the [contributing guidelines](CONTRIBUTING.md) first.

+## License

+At this point we are unsure about the license.
+We will update this section once we have decided on a license.
+For now feel free to beta test the software and provide feedback.